James Hall | | Company Culture | 0 comments

 Geraldine Zamora (GZ): I’m originally from the Bay area, but I’ve been in San Diego for over 10 years.
-I did my undergrad at University of California – San Diego (UCSD), and completed my master’s degree at UCSD in nonprofit management.
+I did my undergrad at the University of California – San Diego (UCSD) and completed my master’s degree at UCSD in nonprofit management.
 I’ve been working in the nonprofit space for about seven years.

 Carrigan James (CJ): I’m from the Bay area.
 I am a recent graduate of the University of California – Santa Barbara with a degree in sociology.
 I’ve been working with nonprofits for about four years and I moved to San Diego for this job.

 What first made you want to apply to Community Boost?

 GZ: I am super passionate about the nonprofit space.
 I’ve worked with local grassroots organizations and other organizations all around the world.
 Community Boost is a great way to hone all of the skills that I’ve gained and all of the passion that I’ve carried throughout my career into one place.
 Working with some of the world’s leading nonprofit organizations is what I’m so stoked about.

 CJ: I’ve always wanted to work for nonprofits and have worked for a few in the past, such as environmentalism and cancer nonprofits.
 After reading a hundred different company descriptions, Community Boost intrigued me the most.
 After stalking the employee’s LinkedIn profiles, I saw that everybody also had a background in nonprofits and it just seems like a good fit for me.